 CourtAudio and its affiliates develop and market the Winner computer-aided transcription (CAT) system for court reporters.
 This product is used by steno and voice reporters to make and produce a transcript of proceedings (court hearings, depositions, etc.).

-Traditional court reporters use an electronic steno writer or mask to create a stenographic or audio recording of proceedings (diskette, cassette tape, flash cards, etc.).
+Traditional court reporters use an electronic steno writer or mask to create a stenographic or voice recording of proceedings.
 The recorded media is then processed by the Winner CAT system, at a later time, to produce a transcript.